bilke/Craft-Docs/source/plugins/basics/templates.rst

 By default, incoming requests are routed to a template with the same path as the request URI (possibly with “.html” or “/index.html” appended to it).
 Most of the time this works well, but it falls short for dynamic URLs, such as URLs where one of the segments is an ID or a slug.
 For example, you might want to route URLs that look like “admin/cocktailrecipes/123” to templates/_edit.html.

 You can accomplish this by registering **routes**.
-Blocks gives plugins a chance to register new CP routes via the registerCpRoutes hook.
+Craft gives plugins a chance to register new CP routes via the registerCpRoutes hook.
 Simply add a new method to your plugin called ``hookRegisterCpRoutes()``:

 .. code-block:: php

    <?php
-   namespace Blocks;
+   namespace Craft;

    class CocktailRecipesPlugin extends BasePlugin
    {